 Amenities: History buff or nature lover, this beach camping site in Georgia is for you.
 Located just south of Savannah on the Ogeechee River, there’s so much to do.
 You can explore museums, practice your backcountry camping skills, or hike among the giant Spanish moss-covered live oak trees.

 Fort McAllister State Park has more than 60 RV and tent sites, seven cottages, and two backcountry campsites.
-The RV park offers a dump station, electric, water, laundry, restrooms, showers, and even some full hookup sites.
+The RV park offers a dump station, electric hookups, water, laundry, restrooms, showers, and even some full hookup sites.
 With boat ramps, fishing docks, equipment rentals, and a playground, your stay here will be full of adventures.

 Why You’ll Love It: Not only does this state park have natural beauty, but it also has historical wonders.
-There’s a Civil War museum onsite, along with historical cannons and barracks.
+There’s a Civil War museum on site, along with historical cannons and barracks.
 Nature or history, Fort McAllister State Park is a great place to wander through both.

 Morton Road Trip Rating: 7/10